 Employment Passes are generally issued with a validity of one to two years; thereafter it is renewable as long as the applicant remains employed with the same employer.
 Employment Pass holders may eventually apply for Permanent Resident status upon considerable stay and progress in career and skills acquisition.

-P-Level Employment Pass holders may apply for the Long-term Visit Pass (LTVP) for their:
+Employment Pass holders who earn $4000 or more a month may apply for the Long-term Visit Pass (LTVP) for their:

 - Common-law spouse;

-- Unmarried daughters above 21 years of age;
+- Unmarried handicapped children above 21 years of age;

-- Handicapped children above 21 years of age;
+- Unmarried step children under 21 years old

 The Personalized Employment Pass (PEP) is a premium Employment Pass issued to the crème de la crème of foreign talent.
 In order for the application to be successful, the applicant should possess exceptional educational qualifications and professional track record and these must be supported by documentary proof.
 The advantage of the PEP is that the holder has the freedom to switch companies without having his pass revoked.
 PEP holders are also entitled to stay in Singapore for up to six months between jobs to evaluate opportunities.